 MS lesion propagation in 3-D.

-points on the image having no area, and therefore they do not contribute
+Note: the Markers that you used as seed points are just points on the image having no area, and therefore they do not contribute to the total lesion volume.

 You should save the Markers